filipnenadic/starter-academic/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-I am currently trying to finish my PhD at the University of Alberta.

-This website is devoted to scientific projects I have worked on.
+This website is devoted to completed scientific projects I have worked on.
 They are separated by topic and briefly described, but please note that this description does not serve to replace the actual publication.
 I would also be happy to receive your e-mail asking for additional information.